atelierbram/blog/content/css-shapes-in-multi-column-layout/index.md

 ---
     title:          CSS-Shapes in Multi-Column Layout
     type:           page
-    sortOrder:      3
+    sortOrder:      9
-    description:    Meta description of the index page
+    description:    Avoid breaking the layout of a multi-column-layout when using CSS-Shapes
 ---

 ## CSS-Shapes in Multi-Column Layout